dougeby/IntuneDocs/intune/app-sdk-ios.md

 		![Intune App SDK iOS: keychain sharing](./media/intune-app-sdk-ios-keychain-sharing.png)

-  	4. If you are editing the entitlements file directly, rather than using the Xcode UI to create the keychain access groups, prepend the keychain access groups with `$(AppIdentifierPrefix)` in the entitlement file.
+  	4. If you are editing the entitlements file directly, rather than using the Xcode UI shown above to create the keychain access groups, prepend the keychain access groups with `$(AppIdentifierPrefix)` (Xcode handles this automatically).
 For example:

 			* `$(AppIdentifierPrefix)com.microsoft.intune.mam`
 			* `$(AppIdentifierPrefix)com.microsoft.adalcache`